How to Comply with California’s “Click to Cancel” Automatic Renewal Law

 If the customer left a voicemail, the business must process the cancellation or return the call within one business day.

+With California’s click to cancel legislation coming into effect, providing a simple cancellation process is more than a best practice—it’s the law.
 Let ProsperStack show you how easy it is roll out a compliant cancellation flow that leverages powerful insights, reduces churn and promotes brand loyalty.
-Schedule a demo today.